-On March 28, 2023, we committed to a plan to reduce our workforce by approximately 11% to better align our resources with our previously announced strategic prioritization of our late-stage progranulin and TREM2 immunoneurology programs.
-We initiated such reduction in force impacting approximately 30 employees across the organization, effective March 29, 2023.
-As of December 31, 2023, we had cash, cash equivalents, and marketable securities of \$548.9 million.
-In January 2024, we announced the closing of an underwritten public offering and the net proceeds from the offering were approximately \$71.1 million.
-Our cash, cash equivalents and marketable securities as of December 31, 2023 plus the net proceeds from the offering total \$620.0 million, which we anticipate provides runway through 2026.
+On November 25, 2024, we committed to a plan to reduce our workforce by approximately 17% to better align our resources with our strategic priorities.
+We initiated such reduction in force impacting approximately 41 employees across the organization.
+As of December 31, 2024, we had cash, cash equivalents, and marketable securities of \$413.4 million, which we anticipate provides runway through 2026.